sasilver75/obsidian/DBRX.md

 DBRX
 DRBX-Instruct

+Note: The DBRX family was "rebranded" to DBRex in early-mid 2024.

 Summary
 > Today, we are excited to introduce DBRX, an open, general-purpose LLM created by Databricks.
 Across a range of standard benchmarks, DBRX sets a new state-of-the-art for established open LLMs.
 Moreover, it provides the open community and enterprises building their own LLMs with capabilities that were previously limited to closed model APIs; according to our measurements, it ==surpasses GPT-3.5==, and it is competitive with Gemini 1.0 Pro.
 It is an especially capable code model, surpassing specialized models like CodeLLaMA-70B on programming, in addition to its strength as a general-purpose LLM.